stevemarple/SoftWire/README.md

 Wiring-type environments.
 It utilises the `pinMode()`, `digitalWrite()` and `digitalRead()` functions.
 The pins to be used for serial data (SDA) and serial clock (SCL) control lines can be defined at run-time.
-Multiple instances are supported.
-Clock-stretching by slave devices is supported.
-Operations which loop (eg `startWait()`) or support clock-stretching include a timeout feature to prevent lockups by faulty or missing hardware.
-The microntroller must function as the master device, multiple masters are not supported.
+Multiple instances are supported and clock-stretching by slave devices are supported.
+A timeout feature is included to prevent lockups by faulty or missing hardware.
+The microcontroller must function as the master device and multiple masters are not supported.

 License